Ken Seebeck, League Director

 Tom earned a B.Sc. from Cornell University many, many moons ago, and after a career in ERP system consulting and project management is enjoying semi-retirement and staying active with his wife, son and daughter.
 He believes that cycling has the ability to change lives, and is passionate about sharing that gospel with today’s juniors through his ongoing involvement with Team Bulldog U19, and on a broader basis through NICA.

-Tom served as League Director for our inaugural season and has now stepped up to become the Advisory Board President.
-He is also keeping a “hands on” role as a coach on his local NICA team as well as taking Chief Course Marshal responsibilities for the 2018 season.
+Tom served as League Director for our inaugural season and Advisory Board President until 2020.
+He is also keeping a “hands on” role as a coach on his local NICA team as well as serving as our Race Director.

 Chris Facas, Founding Committee President, Operations Manager